 One sometimes hears the comment "Certainly most everyone has heard of Jesus by now.
 Surely missionaries have been sent to every country.
-Haven’t we already completed the Great Commission?"
+Haven’t we just about completed the Great Commission?"
 While the spread of Christianity has been nothing short of supernatural, there are still huge segments of the world’s population that have never heard the name of Jesus let alone a clear presentation of the message of salvation.

 While the Gospel has gone to every political country in the world, when Jesus commanded His followers to "make disciples of all the nations" in Matthew 28:18-20, He was not referring to political nations such as Canada, Kenya, Russia, etc. Many of these, such as the United States, did not exist as entities when Jesus gave the command.
 The word Jesus used for nations in Greek is "ethne" from which we get the English word "ethnic".
 "Ethne" can simply mean any non-Jew i.e. Gentile or it can mean a collection of individuals with a common identity.
 For a good study on this, click here.
 In the Great Commission Jesus commanded His followers to make disciples from every ethnic people group.

 Jesus commanded His followers to make disciples from every ethnic people group.

 This makes a dramatic difference when considering the scope of the Great Commission.
 The following two maps show the difference between a political country and the ethnic people groups in that country:

 The definition used by mission strategist for people group is "a significantly large grouping of individuals who perceive themselves to have a common affinity for one another because of their shared language, religion, ethnicity, residence, occupation, class or caste, situation, etc., or combinations of these."
 For evangelistic purposes it is "the largest group within which the gospel can spread as a church planting movement without encountering barriers of understanding or acceptance."
 (Ralph Winter p.
 536) Current data suggests there are over 16,300 distinct people groups when country boundaries are considered.